-Credit for subjects in which students are knowledgeable, but have no college credit, can be gained through successful completion of the PEP tests.
-USC Upstate students may earn up to 30 semester hours via PEP.
-Those attempting PEP must rank in the 70th percentile of the scored population taking the examinations.
-Students wishing to take a PEP test should notify their faculty advisor of their intention to take the test.
+Credit for subjects in which students are knowledgeable, but have no college credit, can be gained through successful completion of the Excelsior College's exclusive series of examinations.
+USC Upstate students may earn up to 30 semester hours via ECE and UExcel exams.

+Students wishing to take these tests should contact their chair or dean to find determine if the test is acceptable.